ray-project/ray/doc/source/data/transforming-datasets.rst

   The ``"pyarrow"`` batch format presents batches in `pyarrow.Table <https://arrow.apache.org/docs/python/generated/pyarrow.Table.html>`__ format.
-If converting a simple dataset to Arrow Table batches, a single-column table with the column ``"__value__"`` will be created.
+If converting a simple dataset to Arrow Table batches, a single column table with the column ``"__value__"`` will be created.

   .. literalinclude:: ./doc_code/transforming_datasets.py